 It is truly great days for supercar lovers.
-After yesterday’s reveal of the new McLaren P1
+After yesterday’s reveal of the

 , well, a prototype at least, and word that Pagani’s Huayra remains on track